toshi0607/release-tweeter/README.md

 * install [aws-sam-cli](https://github.com/awslabs/aws-sam-cli).
 Docker is also required.
 Follow the instruction [here](https://github.com/awslabs/aws-sam-cli#installation).
 * set environment variables to [sample-env.json](sample-env.json).
   * You have to go to the [Twitter Apps page](https://apps.twitter.com/) and create new app by yourself.
 Then you can get *Access Token*, *Access Token Secret*, *Consumer Key (API Key)* and *Consumer Secret (API Secret)*.
-  * *REPO* is your repository name on the GitHub.
-For example, if you want to notice the latest release on [this repository](https://github.com/toshi0607/gig) to your followers, you have to set **toshi0607/gig** to *REPO*.

 ### hosting